rhaas80/pa_volume/pa_volume.1.md

 : if OK,

 1
-: if anything failed or the specified client could not be found.
+: if the specified client could not be found,

+2
+: if anything failed.

 ## EXAMPLES
 Set volume of paplay to 66% on a PCI sound device